peppelinux/django-slapd-sql/README.md

 Django-slapd-sql
 ----------------
 Django-slapd-sql aim to provide a management interface to OpenLDAP with SQL storage backend (slapd-sql), it present informations stored in a RDBMS as a LDAP subtree, according to the mapped attributes configured via Django Admin.
-With it you can:
+With its help we can:

 - Get a working OpenLDAP server through ansible role, ready to use with:
     - adeguate security by default (SASL/TLS and ACL);